Near-optimal coherent state discrimination via continuously labelled non-Gaussian measurements: Coherent state discrimination

 \subsection{Coherent states and Gaussian measurements}

-States which are ubiquitous to quantum optics are the Glauber-Sudarshan coherent states \cite{PhysRev.130.2529,PhysRevLett.10.277}.
-Coherent states are considered the most classical amongst quantum states because they minimise the Heisenberg uncertainty principle and their semiclassical equations of motion exactly mimic the equations of motion for classical oscillators.
-The coherent states have the following Fock state expansion,
+A class of states ubiquitous in quantum optics and continuous-variable systems are the Glauber-Sudarshan coherent states \cite{PhysRev.130.2529,PhysRevLett.10.277}.
+Coherent states are often regarded as the most classical of quantum states, as they minimise the Heisenberg uncertainty relation and their semiclassical equations of motion closely resemble those of classical harmonic oscillators.
+The Fock state expansion of a coherent state is given by: